• Skip to primary navigation

 Instructions

-• Cut cauliflower and broccoli into big florets and the onions into thick slices.
+• Cut cauliflower and broccoli into big florets and their stem and leaves as well.
+Cut the onions into thick slices.

 • Place the vegetables in a deep baking tray.
-Add 1 tablespoon oil and 1 teaspoon salt.
+Add oil and salt.
 Mix.
-Spread them evenly in the tray and bake till they are almost cooked.
-This will take 10 – 15 minutes.
+Spread them evenly.
+Bake for 15 minutes.
+Toss the veggies around once or twice.

 Make the broth

-• Boil 4 cups of water and add it to a large bowl/jug.
-To this, add the stock cubes, tamari, ginger garlic paste, chilli flakes, sugar, salt (only if needed), corn starch and oil.
+• Boil water and add it to a large bowl.
+To this, add all the ingredients for making the sauce.
 Whisk well.
 Keep aside.

-1 teaspoon salt, 4 cups hot water, 2 stock cubes, 4 teaspoons tamari, 2 teaspoons red chilli flakes, 4 teaspoons soft brown sugar, 2 tablespoons ginger garlic paste, 1 teaspoon corn starch, 3 teaspoons sesame oil, 1 teaspoon salt
+1 teaspoon salt, 5 cups hot water, 2 stock cubes, 4 teaspoons tamari, 2 teaspoons red pepper flakes, 4 teaspoons sugar, 2 tablespoons ginger garlic paste, 1 teaspoon corn starch (corn flour), 3 teaspoons sesame oil, 1 teaspoon salt

 Adding the broth and noodles

-• Take the vegetables out of the tray (careful, they are hot!) and place them in a plate for now.
+• Remove the vegetables tray from the oven and tip them in another tray or plate for now.

 • Now remove the tray from the oven, add the garnishes and serve the dish warm.
 Enjoy!

-1 fresh red chilli, 2 stalks scallions (spring onions), 2 teaspoons toasted sesame seeds, A handful fresh coriander leaves
+1 fresh red chili, 2 stalks scallions (spring onions), 2 teaspoons toasted sesame seeds, A handful cilantro (coriander) leaves

 Notes